Click on photos to enlarge!

 *

 below: looking at the north-west corner of Queen St. and Ontario Ave., May 1965.
 Rainbow Bowling Lanes had a nice neon sign overhanging the sidewalk on the corner, the bowling entrance was at the side door with the curved glass block.
 Lane's Restaurant and Soda Bar was at the west end, and Robert's jewellery and china was on the corner.
 Robert's is still on Queen, having relocated to the south side nearby across the street.
 Note the black Meteor and tan finned Pontiac (?) parked out front!
-That's audacious style for you!
+That's audacious automotive style for you!

 *